bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 May 15, 2020
 ----
 1. Linda to bring the proposal for "Static text - help text in the application"
+2. What APIs and API docs we will provide partners, when these APIs and docs will be available

 ----
 May 08, 2020